 Grant application format:

-- Clinical problem and projected impact.
-Define the clinical problem your project addresses and discuss its importance, including the severity of clinical need and number of people potentially affected.
-Describe the impact of your solution relative to current standard of care and/or to any known competing approach now under development.
-If applicable, outline its potential for generalizing to other diseases, clinical settings, etc.
+- Biomedical problem and projected impact.
+Define the clinical problem your project addresses and discuss its importance, including the unsolved clinical need, prevalence, and current solutions.
+Describe the advantages of your solution relative to current standard of care and/or to any competing approach under development.
+If applicable, outline the potential for generalizing to other diseases, clinical settings, etc.

 - Approach.
 Give specific aims, pertinent preliminary data and outline how you plan to use the award to establish proof of concept.
 Include milestones linked to a projected timeline.

-- Beyond the seed grant.
-Briefly outline the plan to move the project forward after the seed award.
+- Beyond the seed grant: Briefly outline your plan to move the project forward after the seed award.

 Criteria for selection include: